Share This Post

 “In those days, if you were worth your salt you either played for the Long Island Tigers or the Bayside Yankees,” said Bailin.
 His coach was Don Whiston and his assistant coach was Tom Abruscato, who was just starting out his coaching career which has now includes 500 wins.

 As a freshman, Bailin played on the 9th grade team.
 The next year, he played JV as a sophomore due to the presence of Dennis Schneidler, Rob Bosworth and Shawn Fagan.
 He wound up going 8-0 on JV with 3 no-hitters.
 When he finally did get the call-up. he pitched in a non-league game against Locust Valley and faced Peter Terrana, who pitched at Rice University.
-They would lost 5-4 in that game.
+They would lose 5-4 in that game.

 Division would capture the Class B Long Island Championship against East Hampton but ultimately lost in the NYS Championship to Corning East.